 High school math is notably more complex than the simple arithmetic performed by early grade students.
-Because of the abstract and highly technical nature of high school math, students at this level are commonly not treated to the interactive and engaging bulletin boards that grace the classroom walls in elementary and middle schools.
-While a high school math bulletin board will necessarily differ from a lower grade board, teachers at this level can still create entertaining and hands-on bulletin boards that intrigue their students.
+Because of the abstract and highly technical nature of high school math, students at this level are commonly not treated to the interactive and engaging classroom bulletin boards that grace the classroom walls in elementary and middle schools, contributing to the sense that math is boring and unpleasant.
+While high school math bulletin boards will necessarily differ from a lower grade class's bulletin board, teachers at the high school level can still create entertaining and hands-on bulletin boards that intrigue their students.

 Show students that the math that they are learning is relevant, and provide them with information about potential future careers by creating a math jobs bulletin board.
 To create this board, brainstorm a list of math-related jobs with your students.
 Pair students up, or ask them to work individually to research an assigned career from the list.
 Instruct each student to create a fact sheet about their assigned career, including information like how math is used in the job, a description of the job, required education and standard rate of pay.
 Ask all students to locate a picture that is representative of their assigned job.

 Once students have completed their fact finding mission, place their information sheets and pictures on a class bulletin board.
 To make the board even more interactive, allow students to vote on which of the featured jobs they would most like to undertake, and place a start next to that job to label it as the most desirable math occupation.